khartinger/RCC5V/README.md

 [Directly to the table of contents of this repository](#x20)

 # Introduction
 Switching points is an important part of model railroading.
+There are many ways to control turnouts, uncouplers, disconnectable tracks and other components.
 Who doesn't want to be able to do this in different ways?
-There are many ways to control turnouts, uncouplers, disconnectable tracks and other components.
-The following image of an RCC example (RCC = Railway-Component-Control) shows an elegant example with information display, switching and LED feedback.
+The following image shows a part of an RCC control (RCC = Railway-Component-Control) with information display, switching and LED feedback.
 ![Example RCC controller](./images/600_M12_OLED_Blocks2.png "Example RCC controller")
 _Figure 1: Example user interface RCC control unit_

+## Traditional switching of turnouts etc.
 The simplest method of switching is, of course, to do it all by hand.
 In this case, you don't even need point machines.
 But with more distant or distributed components, this mode of operation quickly becomes cumbersome.
 For this reason, magnetic drives are usually used to switch the components.
 In the simplest case, the AC voltage is switched directly: